kachkaev/KachkaevAssetsVersionBundle/README.md

 ### Composer

-Add the following dependency to your projects composer.json file:
+Add the following dependency to your project’s composer.json file:

 ```js
     "require": {